Code-Institute-Submissions/TjoAlex-color-game/README.md

 * Returning Visitor Goals
     * As a returning visitor, I want to have easy access to the RGB color game;
     * As a returning visitor, I want to quickly find the information about RGB;
-    * As a returning visitor, I want to easily find the infromation about how the game works, in case I don't rememeber.
+    * As a returning visitor, I want to easily find the information about how the game works, in case I don't rememeber.
     * As a returning visitor, I want the same game experience as a first time visitor.

 * Frequent User Goals